 HIV/AIDS, tuberculosis and malaria are all major causes of mortality and disability.
-It’s estimated that some 37 million people live with HIV and 11 million people live with tuberculosis.
-And in 2015 about 214 million cases of malaria occurred around the world, causing the death of 472,000.
-Mining and metals operations are often located in or near to areas where these diseases are rife meaning that industry can have a role to play in combatting them.
+It is estimated that some 38 million people live with HIV and in 2019 1.4 million died from TB (including 208 000 people with HIV) and there was about 229 million cases of malaria occurred around the world, causing the death of 409,000 people.
+In certain geographies, the mining and metals industry has particularly significant exposure to HIV/AIDS in its workforce.

 Responsible companies recognise that their activities have the potential to impact the health of the communities in which they operate, and vice versa.
 They are also aware of their obligation to manage all potential impacts of HIV/AIDS, tuberculosis and malaria effectively.
 Many mining companies, including several ICMM members, are already making significant progress in addressing HIV/AIDS, tuberculosis and malaria in the workplace.

 Beyond being the right thing to do in societal terms, a proactive approach to the management of these communicable diseases can have a positive impact on the financial performance of the company too.
 In fact, extensive quantitative and qualitative data suggest that companies working to address HIV/AIDS, tuberculosis and malaria in the workplace experience a variety of direct and indirect benefits.